stanislaw/SoftwareDesignHeuristics/README.md

 cease to exist because there are younger and more adequate competitors or it can find a way to renew itself and make it into a new year.

+Another interesting observation is that a transition from season to season almost never goes smoothly - in order to accomodate for change, the company has to adapt and this very often happens with a good deal of destruction and restructuring (see Prima Materia heuristic).
+Dropping what does not work and keeping or creating what does might be crucial for such a transition.
 Not all of the Spring companies make it into Summer.
 Not all of the companies end up being Winter.
 Not all of the companies can survive their deep Winter.

 One particular management mistake that can be made is trying to apply the best practices of a season A to a season B if the season B is too early or already